flupe/achille/docs/content/index.md

 - **Extensible**.
 Custom build transformations can be implemented and provided by additional libraries.
 You pick and choose what you want!
 - **Incremental** and **parallel**\* generators, without any annotation required from the user.
+- **Visualization**.
+Your generator can dump a Graphviz representation of its static build graph --- and without having to run it --- if you ask for it.

 *Wishful thinking, on the roadmap but not (yet) implemented:*
 *(Though I think I have a solution for each of them in my head)*